 On our Jeep tour through Manitou Springs, we passed The Cliff House, an old hotel with a fancy dining room.
-Lisa, Terri’s friend, decided she wanted to go there for lunch.
+The boss decided she wanted to go there for lunch.
 We drove in her SUV through Garden of the Gods and Manitou Springs, fighting traffic along much of the route we’d just traveled in the Jeep.

 The hotel was opened in 1873 as an inn and stagecoach stop.
 After the gold rush, business slowed down but then picked up again when the mineral springs in town were marketed as beneficial, particularly for those with tuberculosis.
 The Cliff House became a resort for the wealthy in the early 1900’s.
 Floods and fires damaged the building at various times, but it has recently been restored and expanded.
 I have no idea how much, if any, of the original building remains.